 The "we can eat whatever we want, as long as we give insulin for it” mentality doesn’t end well for anybody, especially if we want to avoid insulin resistance, metabolic syndrome, and CVD.

-All of us, T1D, T2D, or no, should be eating “[real] food, not too much, mostly plants,” for our health and our futures.
+All of us—living with type 1 diabetes, type 2 diabetes, prediabetes, or no diabetes—should be eating “[real] food, not too much, mostly plants,” for our health and our futures.